JesperKarlsson500/MS2-Lilypad-Game/README.md

-# Lilypad
+# Lilypad Game

-This project is created to help kids have fun and improve their memory.
+This project is created to help anyone improve their memory while having a fun time.
-With a cute design, simple layout and easy to use.
+With a cute and simple design and an easy to use layout.

 ## Showcase

+A deployed version of my game can be found [here.](https://jesperkarlsson500.github.io/ Fill this part in)
 ## Navigation

 * [UX](#ux)